mpughcs/Notation/README.md

     : 1
     Enter the tonic of the scale: C
     Enter the mode of the scale: Ionian
-    Enter the direction of the scale: Asc
+    Enter the direction of the scale(ASC or DESC): Asc C
-    C
     D
     E